uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 But the web is just a finite-state automaton.
 And in order to produce an index for you to use, search engine companies like Google have to examine all the pages to see what words they contain.
 They explore the web by following all the links, just as you did in the train travelling exercise.
-Only, because it's called the "web," exploring is called "crawling" — like spiders do.
+Only, because it's called the "web," exploring is called "crawling" &ndash; like spiders do.

 {panel end}